Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Numerical experiments

 The fast matrix-vector multiplication is in this case furnished by the recursive skeletonization (RS) procedure of \cite{2005_martinsson_fastdirect}.
 To avoid spurious effects due to the rank structure inherent in RS, we compute the matrix-vector products at close to double precision accuracy, and with an entirely uncorrelated tree structure.

 Results are given in \cref{fig:dl_results}.

-\begin{remark} The problem under consideration here is artificial in the sense that there is no actual need to use more than a couple of hundred points to resolve (\ref{eq:BIE}) numerically to double precision accuracy.
-It is included merely to illustrate the asymptotic scaling of the proposed method. \end{remark}
+\begin{remark} This problem under consideration here is included to illustrate the asymptotic performance of the proposed method.
+However, it is artificial in two ways: (1) There is no actual need to use more than a couple of hundred points to resolve (\ref{eq:BIE}) numerically to double precision accuracy.
+(2) In this case, we have alternate means of computing a rank structured representation of the matrix.
+Subsequent examples illustrate more realistic use cases. \end{remark}